 Treatment from a doctor is highly recommended because an addiction is a powerful dependency that can have very severe withdrawal symptoms.

 If you or someone you know is suffering from addiction, contact Thrive Boston Counseling today.
 We often schedule a new client appointment within 24 hours of their call.
 We also work with many insurance companies.

 According to MADD, a person is injured in a drunk driving accident every 120 seconds.
 Moreover, studies show that 50-75 percent of persons with a suspended or revoked license, due to a DUI, drive anyway.
 You can help prevent drunk driving.
 Here are some tips.

 If you are hosting guests, serving alcohol, or are in a situation where you suspect that someone you know will likely drive under the influence of alcohol, attempt to take the person’s car keys.
 Often, this is most easily done before anyone begins drinking.
 Create some social pressure by asking everyone to forfeit their keys, even if there is only one person who is likely to drink and drive.

 This is an age-old debate–is someone okay to drive?
 Well, it has never been easier than now to determine a person’s blood-alcohol level.
 Today, anyone can purchase a low cost alcohol breath-meter that will sync with an iPhone or smart phone.
 Having someone take a breath test might not always end an argument about whether they are okay to drive, but it will certainly give you confidence if you need to resort to tip #3.

 Three: Do not Allow the User to Drive

 There is a saying “sweep your side of the street,” and another “you can’t control others.”
 However, in the case when someone is getting ready to drive under the influence of alcohol, you need to try.
 If possible, take the keys.
 If you are physically unable to do so, let the person know what you will be calling the police.
-Let the person know, you’re doing this for their own safety, and the the safety of anyone else out driving.
+Let the person know, you are doing this for their own safety, and the safety of anyone else out driving.